steven-murray/academic-website/content/post/cosmic-dawn/index.md

 ## The Standard Picture

-The standard picture (yet to be confirmed by observation) goes like this: the early Universe (just after “recombination”, or the Cosmic Microwave Background) had essentially three components: a whole bunch of dark matter (about 85% of the stuff), a lot of neutral Hydrogen (i.e. simple atoms with a single proton and single electron), and a tiny bit of
+The standard picture goes like this: the early Universe (just after “recombination”, or the Cosmic Microwave Background) had essentially three components: a whole bunch of dark matter (about 85% of the stuff), a lot of neutral Hydrogen (i.e. simple atoms with a single proton and single electron), and a tiny bit of